Novavax COVID-19 shot could be cleared for U.S. use by May: CEO

 Novavax’s vaccine is a two-dose regimen like Pfizer’s and Moderna’s, but is easier to ship as it can be stored at refrigerator temperatures, rather than frozen.

-Novavax promised to deliver doses to the United States after it was awarded $1.6 billion to help finance research, development and production of a COVID-19 vaccine.
+Novavax promised to deliver doses to the United States after the Trump administration awarded it $1.6 billion to help finance research, development and production of a COVID-19 vaccine.

 Novavax completed enrollment of its 30,000-subject U.S.-based trial in February.